abusaeed2433/JavaBasic/out/production/JavaPractice/q_Interfaces/info2.md

     - Provides a default implementation for the method,
     - Declared with `default` keyword,
     - Optional to override `default` method in a `class` that implements the interface,
-    - One reason
+    - One reason why to use `default` method,
-      - Suppose you have developed an interface and used it in many place,
+      - Suppose you have developed an interface and used it in many places,
       - You want to add a new method in the interface,
       - If you add a new method, you will have to override this method in every class that implements the interface,
-      - Solution is to add a default method by providing a default implementation,
+      - Solution is to add a `default` method by providing a default implementation,
       - Since `default` method is optional to override.
 So,
-      - You can add any number of default method without modifying existing code,
+      - You can add any number of `default` method without modifying existing code,
-    - Have access to the keyword this in the same way as class,
+    - Have access to the keyword `this` in the same way as class,
     - Ex: See `Clickable.java`, `MyItem.java ` & `Test.java`,
       ```
       public interface Clickable {
          ...
          default void requestSingleClick(){
-             this.onViewSingleClick(); //
+             this.onViewSingleClick();
          }
       }
       ```